Solving the Teukolsky equation with physics-informed neural networks: The Neural Network

 with $N_x = N_u = 100$, although it is important to keep in mind that a uniform grid is not a requirement.
 We can, therefore, naturally define a loss function as the weighted sum of the averaged moduli of the right-hand-side of equations (\ref{eq:fg}), as

 where the constant $W$ can be used to give different relative weights to the radial and angular equations.
-For the case at hand we made the convenient choice $W = 10$, which gives a higher importance to the, more complicated, radial part.
+The specific value of $W$ is not very important as long as it is larger than 1, which gives a higher importance to the (more complicated) radial part.
+For the case at hand we chose $W = 10$.
 Under this setup, we will define two fully-connected neural networks, $\mathcal{N}_f$ and $\mathcal{N}_g$, to act as approximants to the solutions $f(x)$ and $g(u)$.

 A schematic representation of the structure of the algorithm is shown in Figure \ref{fig:net}.
 The input layers of both networks will contain a single neuron, which receives the value of the dummy variable ($x$ and $u$ respectively).
 The output layers consist of two neurons that output the real and imaginary parts of the approximated functions.
 The computations across both networks are performed on real numbers exclusively.
 The trainable parameters of the setup will then be the weights and biases of the networks and, very importantly, the parameters $\omega$ and $A$.
 Furthermore, we adopt a ``hard enforcement'' scheme to impose the normalization conditions (\ref{eq:norm}), by defining